jg10545/patchwork/docs/feature.md

   * nonlinear projection head from [MocoV2](https://arxiv.org/abs/2003.04297)
   * option to modify noise-contrastive loss function using margin term from [EqCo](https://arxiv.org/abs/2010.01929)
   * option to generate synthetic hard examples on-the-fly using [MoCHi](https://arxiv.org/abs/2010.01028)
+* [HCL](https://arxiv.org/abs/2010.04592) (along with multi-GPU implementation)

 The module has a class to manage the training of each model.
-You can initialize the trainer with a fully-convolutional `keras` model for it to train (otherwise it will use a default model).
 The trainers are meant to be as similar as possible, to make it easy to throw different self-supervision approches at your problem and see how they compare.
 Here's what they have in common:

 ### Building

 * Each feature extractor training class shares common [input pipeline and augmentation parameters](input_aug.md).
 * Choose between `adam` and `momentum` optimizers, with no learning rate decay, or `exponential` (smooth exponential decay), `staircase` (LR cut in half every `lr_decay` steps), or `cosine` decay.
 * Call `trainer.load_weights()` to import weights of all the training components from a previous run
+* Each is initialized with a fully-convolutional `tf.keras.Model` object (some come with a default model)

 ### Benchmarking